NuclearnAI/nuclear-sim/nuclear_simulator/sandbox/plants/README_plants.md

 The plants module combines these foundations to model complete nuclear power plants as interconnected networks of physical components.

+***IMPORTANT:*** This code was designed to be understandable and scalable, not necesarily fast.
+The philosophy is that speed optimizations can happen after the core logic is in place.
+For this reason the code in its current form is slow compared to other simulators.

 ---

 ## Graph-Based Architecture